ArtifexSoftware/mupdf/platform/android/viewer/ReadMe.txt

-Unfortunately, the android SDK does not provide a compiler for the host machine, so we cannot run this step automatically as part of the android build.
+Unfortunately, the android SDK does not provide a compiler for the host machine, so we cannot run this step automatically as part of the android viewer build.
 You will need to generate it by running a different build, such as the windows or linux native builds.

 We do not make a snapshot of the generated directory available to